luyadev/luya/docs/guide/concept-core.md

     └── layouts
 ```

-The content for the `composer.json` would be:
+The content for `composer.json` would be:

 ```json
 {